Tax refund (VAT)

 However, the process is time-consuming, and may turn out to be more expensive than the amount of tax refund that you are claiming.
 This procedure does not guarantee a refund.

-You have to address, within 6 months after the date of purchase of your goods (non commercial), a request for a tax refund to the Customs office of the place where you left France (you can find the addresses of the main regional customs services on the following document).
+You have to send, within 6 months after the date of purchase of your goods (non commercial), a request for a tax refund to the Customs office of the place where you left France (you can find the addresses of the main regional customs services on the following document).

 - Coordonnées des principales directions régionales des douanes